INJURED BY A DEFECTIVE PRODUCT MINNESOTA ATTORNEYS

 WHAT TO DO IF YOU ARE INJURED BY A DEFECTIVE PRODUCT- MN LAWYER

-To successfully pursue a product liability claim or lawsuit, MN law requires that the claimant must prove (1) that he or she was injured, (2) that the manufacturer’s product caused the injury, (3) that the injury resulted from a defect in the manufacturer’s product, and (4) that the defect existed in the product when it was sold by the manufacturer.
+To successfully pursue a product liability claim or lawsuit, MN law requires that the claimant must prove four things: (1) That he or she was injured.
+(2) That the manufacturer’s product caused the injury.
+(3) That the injury resulted from a defect in the manufacturer’s product. and (4) That the defect existed in the product when it was sold by the manufacturer.
 Our experienced product injury lawyers know that to meet these requirements you have to be able to show strong evidence.
 We will help make sure you have that evidence.

 The first most important thing to do if you are injured by a defective product or machine is to SAVE the defective product in EXACTLY the way it was when you were injured.
 If you are injured because your furnace exploded, or your liquid gel firepot exploded, don’t get anything fixed or throw anything away.
 If an electric drill short circuits, or the blade on an electric saw breaks, save everything exactly as it is.
 In other words, after the accident, save the whole product and all its parts.

 One of our defective product attorneys in MN had a case where a bolt in a trailer-hitch broke.
 As a result, the trailer crushed a man’s foot.
-The defect was that the bolts were not strong enough to hold the trailer hitch, and were made with substandard metal.
+The defect was that the bolts were not strong enough to hold the trailer hitch.
+In fact, they were made with substandard metal.
 If our client had not saved the broken bolts, we would not have been successful with the case.
 Another example is a case we had where a girl fell through a defective railing at an apartment building.
 If the girl’s parents had not saved the defective balustrade, we would not have been successful in getting her compensation for her serious injuries.